Philip Westfall, June 6, 2019

 However, animations are just one of the many CSS properties used by websites in order to display stunning content.
 Just about every element on your website will need some CSS in order to look right: text, backgrounds, images, videos...

-If you don’t want to spend days learning or fiddling with code, we’d recommend trying a website builder like PageCloud that offers a user-friendly interface enabling you to customize the look of your site without writing a single line of code.
+If you don’t want to spend days learning or fiddling with code, we’d recommend trying a website builder like Pagecloud that offers a user-friendly interface enabling you to animate and customize the look of your site without writing a single line of code.

-Best of all, PageCloud offers a world-class support team that will be happy to answer any of your questions, even during your free trial!
+Best of all, Pagecloud offers a world-class support team that will be happy to answer any of your questions, create your free website today!

 Join our monthly newsletter for helpful tips on SEO, Web design, and more!